-At the time Ban Me Thuot and Danang were falling, I was living in Nhatrang.
-My brother telephoned General Le Van Than, who was II Corps Deputy Commander/Territory, and asked him to relay the message which stipulated I had to leave Nhatrang and go to Saigon immediately because President Thieu had decided to abandon I and II Corps.
+At the time Ban Me Thuot, and Danang were falling, I was living in Nhatrang.
+My brother telephoned General Le Van Than, who was II Corps Deputy Commander/Territory and asked him to relay the message, which stipulated I had to leave Nhatrang and go to Saigon immediately because President Thieu had decided to abandon I and II Corps.
 General Than had his son deliver the message to me.
-He told me that in a few days he and his family would board a navy ship to go to Saigon, and offered me to join them.
-I declined the offer, and asked him instead to help me gain access into the airport, where a nephew of mine who worked for Air Vietnam would put me on an airplane.
-At that time, in order to prevent a similar chaos that had occurred at Danang airport, General Phu imposed a very strict security measure at the airport gate.
-General Than had to use his personal one- star-blazoned jeep to get me into the airport.
+He told me that in a few days, he and his family would board a navy ship to go to Saigon, and offered me to join them.
+I declined the offer and asked him instead to help me gain access to the airport, where a nephew of mine who worked for Air Vietnam would put me on an airplane.
+At that time, to prevent similar chaos that had occurred at Danang airport, General Phu imposed a very rigorous security measure at the airport gate.
+General Than had to use his one-star-blazoned jeep to get me into the airport.
 This assistance allowed me to board the last Nhatrang-Saigon flight.

 That was the last time I saw my brother.
 A few days later, on April 8, 1975, he was assassinated at III Corps headquarters.
 The following day, April 9, the Xuan Loc battle exploded.
 Our troops put a stop to the enemy advance for ten days.
 On April 21, President Thieu resigned.
 On April 30, the ARVN disbanded.

-Based on his personal character and on his training in the strategy field, it is certain that General Hieu ought to sketch in his mind a plan which was encompassing and meticulous to counter the enemy who was about to inundate the 3rd Military Region.
-Colonel Le Khac Ly narrated in Tears Before The Rain: An oral history of the fall of South Vietnam authored by Larry Engelmann (1990): "I visited my good old commanding officer, General Hieu, who was a really honest officer in the Army.
+Based on his character and his training in the strategy field, it is inevitable that General Hieu ought to sketch in his mind a plan which was encompassing and meticulous in countering the enemy who was about to inundate the 3rd Military Region.
+Colonel Le Khac Ly narrated in Tears Before The Rain: An oral history of the fall of South Vietnam authored by Larry Engelmann (1990): "I visited my good old commanding officer, General Hieu, who was honest officer in the Army.
 I asked him about the situation in Military Region 3.
 He said we had to reorganize and try to block the enemy armor advances.
-And a couple of days later he was killed."
+And a couple of days later, he was killed."